 Anxiety and stress levels have been exacerbated by the COVID-19 pandemic which introduced additional longlasting uncertainties and disruptions.
 On average, college students reported significantly higher levels of stress and anxiety during the pandemic (Hoyt et al., 2021).
 Factors such as online learning, irregular routines, and doubts about the academic year contributed to this increase (Yang et al., 2021).
-As social interaction decreased, college students increasingly struggle with their ability to network with professors and peers in the learning environments-skills essential for selfconfidence in making future career and academic decisions (Son et al., 2020).
+As social interaction decreased, college students increasingly struggle with their ability to network with professors and peers in the learning future career and academic decisions (Son et al., 2020).
 Financial uncertainty was also a result of this pandemic due to job and economic stress, which created anxiety for students trying to manage their educational expenses.
 Results found that 88% of college students have reported moderate to high anxiety levels (Lee et al., 2021).